BastiaanOlij/gdprocmesh/README.md

 That video shows the construction of a simple rope bridge where the length and width can be adjusted and instead of the bridge getting stretched, as would happen if you scale the bridge, it actually adds ropes and boards.

-You will need a recent Godot 3.1 master build to run this module.
+You will need Godot 3.1 or later to run this module.
-You can download a nightly build of Godot 3.1 from Hugos [Unofficial Godot Engine builds](https://hugo.pro/projects/godot-builds/) website.
 A copy of the 64bit Windows DLL is included in the demo folder, use at your own risk.

 Downloading and compiling